 💭 Butter or oil?

-I find that using olive oil to cook my quesadillas helps them crisp up a bit more than butter does.
+I find that using olive oil to cook my quesadillas helps them crisp up a bit and turn golden brown more than butter does.
 I simply brush one side of each tortilla before putting it on the griddle.

 🐓 How to cook chicken

 I like to season my chicken breasts with a mixture of spices and then cook them in a skillet.
 If you want an easy shortcut, you can use shredded rotisserie chicken or even leftover chicken.
 Toss is in whatever spices you want or use it as is.

 If you're following my recipe, start by mixing all the spices in a small bow.